bobbyzhong/nextjs-react-intro/README.md

-## Here I practiced using NextJS to set up react projects.
+## Here I tested out NextJS and the features it offers

 I learned about NextJS routing, linking between pages, creating 404 page, fetching data, dynamic routes, and deploying to vercel.